 September 21 to 27 – Istanbul Fringe Festival 2020: after a remarkable first edition in 2019, Istanbul is proudly hosting a second edition!
-The festival scheduled for September 21-27 will bring together works of art and dance, performance, and theater workshops.
-A week with lots of shows to discover throughout the city in September.
-For more information see the official festival page: fringeistanbul.com
+The festival, scheduled for September 21-27, will bring together works of art, dance workshops, performance, and theatre.
+A week full of shows to be discovered for free and online on platforms such as YouTube, Zoom, WhatsApp, and other social networks.
+For more information, you can visit the official festival page: fringeistanbul.com

-October 29 – Republic Day: the last holiday of the year is October 29, Republic Day.
+October 29 – Republic Day: The last holiday of the year is October 29, Republic Day.
 Indeed, the Republic of Turkey was established on October 29, 1923.
 During this day, a large number of Turkish flags fly in all the districts of Istanbul, and fireworks can be seen on the Bosphorus.
 You can enjoy beautiful fireworks on the Bosphorus, it can be nice to take a boat trip on the strait or book a restaurant by the water for the occasion.
-In the same way, you will find big concerts and a party atmosphere in Sultanahmet.

 November 8 – Istanbul Marathon: the Istanbul Intercontinental Marathon (Avrasya Maratonu) or simply the Istanbul Marathon, is the only one in the world to be run on two continents.
 From the Asian side to the European side of the Bosphorus, it’s a marathon steeped in history, a race back in time!
 We can organize a stay on the theme of the race, registrations, retrieving bibs, and the necessary support around the race, contact us!